 If you delete or mess up a file, and want to restore a version from the past.
 First, navigate Finder to a view of the folder where the file used to be.
 Select

 to see a Finder-like view of past files.
 Use the slider on the right side of the screen to select a date, to see how your folders looked at any available past version, or do a Spotlight search to find older versions.
-Select one or more files and click at the bottom of the screen to have them restored.If your computer's hard drive fails and you want to get all your files back.
-Usually, when this happens, you have to take your computer to the Apple repair shop and get a new hard drive, or a new computer.
+Select one or more files and click at the bottom of the screen to have them restored.If your computer's main hard drive or SSD fails and you want to get all your files back.
+Usually, when this happens, you have to take your computer to the Apple repair shop and get a new drive, or a new computer.
 (I hope you bought AppleCare.)
 When you get your computer back, your Mac may ask if you wish to restore from Time Machine, or you can use Migration Assistant to restore your files.
-The most recent version of every file will be restored from the Time Machine backup.
+The most recent version of every file will be restored from the Time Machine backup drive(s).

-Time Machine (starting with Mountain Lion) can rotate its hourly backups to more than one external disk.
+Time Machine (starting with Mountain Lion) can rotate its hourly backups to more than one external drive.
+(Thanks to the late James Pond, who shared much useful info on OS X backup.)
+James Pond also wrote a useful set of Time Machine troubleshooting articles.

 Time Machine is not designed to provide "archival" storage that lasts forever.
 It takes and keeps snapshots on its own schedule, which you can't change, and it may not preserve the version you think is really important.
-Don't delete things from your hard drive because you think "Time Machine has them."
-Files you want to keep "forever" (like raw pictures) should be backed up to CDs or DVDs, or to a separate hard drive, or to the cloud, or all three.
+Don't delete things from your computer's drive because you think "Time Machine has them."
+Files you want to keep "forever" (like raw pictures) should be backed up to CDs or DVDs, or to a separate drive, or to the cloud, or all three.

 Sometimes Time Machine will tell you its storage is corrupt and you have to start over: it may say "

 " Time machine may also start the whole backup over when a new Mac OS version changes the backup format.
 If your Time Machine drive has to be replaced, or a computer repair changes your main logic board's MAC address, you will also have to start over with backups.
-This isn't much of a problem, if you are mostly using Time Machine to protect against disk crashes: you have one unprotected period until the first backup completes, and you lose the ability to undelete.
-But if your only copy of a file is in Time Machine, you could lose it.
+This isn't much of a problem, if you are mostly using Time Machine to protect against storage failures: you have one unprotected period until the first backup completes, and you lose the ability to undelete.
+But if your only copy of a file is in Time Machine, you could lose it.See Frequently Asked Questions about Time Machine and Backup.

-If you are copying information to an external drive, either hard disk or Flash memory, it is a good idea to encrypt its contents.
+If you are copying information to an external drive, either hard disk or SSD memory, it is a good idea to encrypt its contents.
+This information comes from an anonymous poster on www.macintouch.com on 16 Dec 2014.

 (You can set up a "burn folder" that burns the same stuff each time.)

-You may assume that you don't need to back up your iTunes library contents, because you can re-download it from wherever you bought it in case of disaster.
+You may assume that you don't need to back up your music library contents, because you can re-download it from wherever you bought it in case of disaster.
 There are some gotchas though: some media providers may change their rules, or not permit re-downloading, or you may need account or password data in order to get the data.

 iPhoto and Photos files are backed up to Time Machine only when the app is not open, and as mentioned above, Time Machine may discard all your backups with no advance warning.
 You can also store your "Photo Stream" in iCloud, as described below.
-But it is a good idea to also back up your Photos or iPhoto library to external disk or DVD.
+But it is a good idea to also back up your Photos or iPhoto library to external drive or DVD.
 Apple provides no simple way to do this; here is what I do.

 You can also back up files to a USB stick or SD card.
 Some recent models of MacBook Pro have a builtin SD card slot; other Macs would use an external card adapter.
 You can copy files to the external device using the Finder, as described above.
 External flash memory devices like this can hold very large amounts of data in a small space.
 A 128GB SDXC card costs less than $60.
 You can use a Micro SD card with an adapter.
 Here is an article on using the SD slot.
 You can simply plug in the USB stick or insert the SD card; it will appear in the Finder and you can drag files and folders to it.